 Concordia Educational Technology Guidelines for Faculty and Students (the “Guidelines”)

-Updated: September 2020
+Updated: September 2024

 Concordia embraces the use of new and innovative technologies in education and in its interactions, including those technologies developed by third parties.
 Educational software or services developed and owned by third parties, including those linked to textbooks, in-class surveys, lecture capture, virtual classrooms, course assignments and quizzes can be invaluable tools for the development and teaching of courses.
+It is important to note that a Privacy Impact Assessment (PIA) must be conducted whenever a third-party technology uses, shares, or stores Personal Information (as defined below).
+The third party must also sign an agreement with Concordia University following the successful completion of a PIA.
+The PIA and agreement are required no matter the price of the third-party technology, even if the technology is free to use.

 Concordia-supported Technologies

-1. Personal Information and Image Rights for Third Party Technologies:
+1. Personal Information and Image Rights for Third-Party Technologies:

-Should a student not be comfortable with an external service’s privacy policy, terms of service or with providing personal information to an external party, alternate options, which must not penalize the student and which do not imply the provision of personal information by students, should be made available.
+· Should a student not be comfortable with an external service’s privacy policy, terms of service or with providing Personal Information to an external party, alternate options, which must not penalize the student, and which do not imply the provision of Personal Information by students, should be made available.
 If they want to avail themselves of them, students are responsible for discussing these alternate options with their instructors and for working with their instructors to find mutually acceptable solutions.

-iii.
-Filming – students may choose to not have their image recorded as part of the course.
+Filming – students may choose not to have their image recorded as part of the course.
 This does not apply to the use of teleconferencing when it is not recorded.
 Recordings of class activities that contain images of students may only be shared by instructors for the purposes of course delivery and development at Concordia.

 · If in-person courses are recorded, students must inform their instructor that they do not want to be recorded and their instructor should take reasonable steps to comply.
 When possible, students who do not wish to be recorded should not sit in the view of the cameras that are recording and should take care to not stand in front of the cameras.
 It should be noted that it may be impossible to avoid incidental filming of students.